 His book Parliament the Mirror of the Nation: Representation, Deliberation, and Democracy in Victorian Britain was released by Cambridge University Press in the spring of 2019 (paperback, Jan.
 2020).
 In addition, he has published in a number of journals in political theory and the history of political thought.

 Greg joined Princeton's faculty in the fall of 2018.
-He holds a BA in English literature from the University of Chicago and a PhD in political science from Harvard University.
+He holds a BA from the University of Chicago and a PhD from Harvard University.
 He has also been a fellow of Jesus College, University of Cambridge.

 His CV is available here.